adjust/android_sdk/doc/english/non_play.md

 // ...
 ```

-You can call a similar method `AdjustIMEI.doNotReadImei()` to stop the SDK from reading IMEI and MEID values.
+You can call a similar method `AdjustImei.doNotReadImei()` to stop the SDK from reading IMEI and MEID values.

 However, **please keep in mind** that IMEI and MEID are persistent identifiers and that it is your responsibility to ensure that the collection and processing of this personal data from your app's end-users is lawful.